pauldbentley/pauldbentley/content/posts/write-your-first-c-sharp-code/index.md

     - freecodecamp-csharp
 ---

-The Console class provides two similar soudning methods: Write() and WriteLine().
+The Console class provides two similar sounding methods: Write() and WriteLine().
 This challenge helps you to understand the differences between them.

 <!--more-->